stripe/stripe-mock/README.md

 same requests and parameters that the Stripe API accepts, and rejects requests whose parameters are not recognized or have incorrect types.
-Its responses resemble the responses of the real Stripe API in terms of data type; however, stripe-mock does not attempt to reproduce the _behavior_ of the real Stripe API at all.
+Its responses resemble the responses of the real Stripe API in terms of data type; however, stripe-mock **does not attempt to reproduce the _behavior_ of the real Stripe API at all**.
 It cannot reject all invalid requests, and its responses are completely hardcoded.
 They will have a correct type, but they will not necessarily be realistic Stripe responses.